mojochao/npm-mode/README.md

 Add npm-mode/npm-debug command that will run a project script under the node debugger, and bind it to <kbd>C-c n d</kbd> in mode command keymap.

+## Acknowledgements

+This repo is a based on a fork of https://github.com/AlexChesters/emacs-npm, and its history is preserved.
+Many thanks to Alex for his creation.